 Online retailer Overstock.com has started testing a new checkout service from the Swedish firm Klarna, which essentially creates a method for eCommerce companies to send products to customers without getting paid — at least not right away.

 With Klarna, consumers can make a purchase from Overstock simply by typing their email address, their shipping address, or possibly their phone number.
 However, no credit card is required.
 And, no, this has nothing to do with virtual currencies.
+It arose from a desire to find a pos system that’s good at inventory management, and streamline the entire process.

 Klarna’s strategy is to make eCommerce as quick and painless as possible for both consumers and merchants.